Andy-Olshanky/snake/README.md

 cd snake
 cargo run
 ```
 ### *You must have Rust installed on your device to be able to run this.
-Installation can be found here https://www.rust-lang.org/tools/install*
+Installation and instructions can be found here https://www.rust-lang.org/tools/install*

-Source code taken from https://github.com/ggez/ggez/blob/master/examples/04_snake.rs but some additional changes will be made as a personal challenge / to learn more about the crate tools
+Main source code taken from https://github.com/ggez/ggez/blob/master/examples/04_snake.rs but some additional changes will be made as a personal challenge / to learn more about the crate tools